-- 1. Press the A MENU button. - 2.
-Use the ▲ up and down ▼ arrow keys to highlight Call Settings. - 3.
+- 1. Press the A MENU/HOME button and select Settings. - 2.
+Use the $\blacktriangle$ up and down $\P$ arrow keys to highlight Options & Settings.
+Press Select. - 3.
+Use the $\blacktriangle$ up and down $\P$ arrow keys to highlight Call Settings.
 Press Select. - 4.
 Use the ▲ up and down ▼ arrow keys to highlight Visual Alerting. - 5.
 Press the Change soft key to change the setting. - 6.
 When completed, press the Save soft key. - 7.
 Press the Back / Exit soft keys to exit the menus.

-17.6.3 Coverage Ring
+18.6.3 Coverage Ring

-If you have any bridged appearance and or call coverage buttons, you can set the type of ringing (coverage ring) It is should be used when a call alerts on any of those buttons.
+If you have any bridged appearance and or call coverage buttons, you can set the type of ringing (coverage ring) [120] that should be used when a call alerts on any of those buttons.
 The options are to use normal ringing, a single non-repeated ring (abbreviated ring) or no ring.
 The coverage ring setting is only used if you do not already have a connected call.
 If you already have a connected call in progress, the shorter of the coverage ring and attention ring settings is used.